Aram-Milan/ProteinLocalizationAI/README.md

 ## Dataset
 The yeast dataset is sourced from the UCI Machine Learning Repository.
+The yeast dataset used in this project is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/110/yeast).

 ## Contributors
 This project was a collaborative effort by:

-Aram Gholikimilan
+- Aram Gholikimilan
-Paula Suarez Rodriguez
+- Paula Suarez Rodriguez
-Abdulla Alghareeb
+- Abdulla Alghareeb
-Darsheet Manmovanlal
+- Darsheet Manmovanlal